As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Staurolite is a mineral found in rocks altered by regional metamorphisms such as schist and shale.
 It is frequently found in association with almandine garnet, muscovite, and kyanite formed at the same pressures and temperatures.

-It is famous for its twinned cruciform crystals known as a fairy cross or fairy stone and is abundant in few places in Patrick County, Virginia – notably Fairy Stone State Park.
+It is famous for its twinned cruciform crystals known as a fairy cross or fairy stone and is abundant in a few places in Patrick County, Virginia – notably Fairy Stone State Park.
 Staurolite is deep brown, reddish-brown, black, yellowish-brown, or dark gray.

-Staurolite is the State of Georgia’s official mineral and can be found in Fannin County.
-Staurolite crystals typically have rough and pitted surfaces due to inclusions of garnet, mica, and other minerals, which makes them difficult to polish.
+Staurolite is the State of Georgia‘s official mineral and can be found in Fannin County.
+Staurolite crystals typically have rough and pitted surfaces due to the inclusions of garnet, mica, and other minerals, which makes them difficult to polish.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):